Y-Han-ml/ml-emos-ensemble-postprocessing/results/README.md

 ### Interpretation

-The 10–20% improvement in CRPSS and BSS shows that using weather regimes as a physical constraint helps the MLP correct systematic bias and produce sharper forecasts.
+The improvement in CRPSS and BSS shows that implementing ML-EMOS and using weather regimes helps the model correct systematic bias and produce better forecasts.
-However, the rank histograms point to a remaining issue: the model still struggles to properly calibrate the ensemble spread to make models more reliable.
+However, the rank histograms suggest a issue: the model struggles to properly calibrate the ensemble spread to make model more reliable.